Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Experiments

+\paragraph{Methodology.} Importantly, we aim at evaluating clustering validation methods and not the clustering algorithms themselves.
+Thus, we evaluate methods on a large collection of 73 artificial benchmark data sets, most of them extensively used in literature, with a guaranteed known ground-truth cluster structure.
+Most data sets are available in \cite{deric,gago} and all data will be shared after publication.
+It was ensured that the evaluated algorithms are able to obtain good solutions (i.e., reasonably close to the ground-truth clustering), for some optimal parameter $K$.
+The data sets also provide various difficulty levels by varying the numbers, sizes, variances, shapes of clusters and noisy, close-by or overlapping clusters.

+To compare the different validation methods, we first report the number of data sets where each method found $K^{\star}$, which we refer to as the number of \emph{wins}.
+However, only checking whether $K^{\star}$ is selected is not always related to the goodness of the partition w.r.t. ground-truth, as the algorithm does not necessarily succeed in finding a good partition into $K^{\star}$ clusters.

+Thus, we also compute the ARI between the selected partition and the ground-truth.
+Let us note $\mathcal{Y}_{K^{\star}} = \lbrace Y_1, \ldots, Y_{K^{\star}} \rbrace$ the ground-truth partition.
+The performance of each method is assessed by computing $\text{ARI}(\mathcal{Y}_{K^{\star}}, \mathcal{C}_{\hat{K} } )$, where $\hat{K}$ is the estimated number of clusters.
+In order to compare methods over multiple data sets, we compute the average ranks, denoted $\overline{R_{\text{ARI}}}$.
+Since data sets have different difficulties, their results are not comparable and simply reporting an average would be meaningless \cite{demvsar2006statistical}.
+Thus, comparing their ranks is a more sound and fair solution.

-In this benchmark experiment, three algorithms are considered: $K$-means \cite{macqueen1967some}, Gaussian Mixture Models (GMM) \cite{banfield1993model} and Ward hierarchical clustering \cite{ward1963hierarchical}.
-For $K$-means, two versions of Stadion are evaluated: the first one using the stability computation described in section 4 (referred to as the \emph{standard} version), and the second one using the extension operator (referred to as the \emph{extended} version).
-As seen in section 2, an extension operator extends a clustering to new data points. $K$-means extends naturally by computing the euclidean distance to centers.
-Hence, instead of re-running $K$-means for each perturbation of the data, we directly predict the cluster assignments of perturbed data points.
-This approximation is sensible since we consider jittering as the main source of instability, and spares computation time (see complexity study in Appendix~\ref{appendix:code}).
+In this benchmark, three algorithms are considered: $K$-means, Gaussian Mixture Models (GMM) and Ward hierarchical clustering.
+For $K$-means, two versions of Stadion are evaluated: the first one using the stability computation described in Section 4.1 (referred to as the \emph{standard} version), and the second one with an approximation using the extension operator (referred to as the \emph{extended} version).
+As seen in Section 3, an extension operator extends a clustering to new data points. $K$-means extends naturally by computing the Euclidean distance to centers.
+Hence, instead of re-running $K$-means for each perturbation, we directly predict the cluster assignments of perturbed data points.
 GMM allows a similar extension, by assigning points to the cluster with the highest posterior probability.
-It is the only version we consider here due to the high computational cost of GMM which makes the standard version prohibitive.
-Albeit first experiments looked promising, the same limitation was encountered for spectral clustering \cite{von2007tutorial}, but unfortunately it has no straightforward extension operator.
+It is the only version considered due to GMM's computational cost.